Sion Hill: Description

 Sion Hill is a brick three-part house with a five-bay 2 1/2-story central block flanked by one-bay shed-roofed wings.
 The main facade faces south toward Chesapeake Bay.
 This side features a pedimented porch at the entrance door, a three-part second floor window above, and a lunette in the attic gable.
 Typical windows are nine-over-nine sashes under flared stone lintels with projecting keystones.
 The rear elevation is similar, but somewhat simplified.
 The main roof is a cross-gable with smaller gables front and back.
 Large chimneys flank the roof, and are traditionally stated to have been built especially tall to be visible from the upper Chesapeake.

 The interior features a center hall plan.
 The summer and winter dining rooms, of equal size, lie to the east, with two parlors and the main stairs to the west.
 The plan plays with proportions; it is a three-part composition with one third a single unit, one third divided in half, and one third divided in three.
 The hall features a pilastered segmental arch, with a similar arch at the stair alcove.
 Woodwork is almost all original and of high quality throughout.
 The west wing was a schoolroom with dormitory space above, and retains its layout.
 The east wing was the kitchen wing, and has been rearranged to suit modern requirements.

 The 315 acre property also contains a brick tenant house, circa 1790, with two rooms on each of two levels.
 The house originally featured formal gardens, now largely lost.
 The property preserves expansive views of Chesapeake Bay and the town of Havre de Grace.

-Most recent sale

-The house was listed for sale on September 11, 2018, for $1.299 million and sold for $900,000 on July 14, 2020.